SaraEye/SaraKIT-BLDC-gimbal-motors-FOC-Raspberry-Pi-64bit/README.md

 ./gimbals
 ```

+this is exactly the moment in the movie: https://youtu.be/Nwvnoo5efzE?t=607

 ## A Guide to Using BLDC Motors (Gimbals) with SaraKIT: A Comparison of Stepper Motors, Servos, and BLDC Motors: